JETSCAPE/JETSCAPE/workflow_test/README.md

 5. The hadronic transport model SMASH

 # Quick Install

+This installs the sims branch in the working directory.
+To install in a different directory, make sure to modify the paths in `sims_install.sh` and `sims_workflow.sh` accordingly.

 The fastest way to install the sims branch on stampede2 is to use the workflow test branch.
 Downloading `sims_install.sh` and copying it to stampede2 is the cleanest way.
 First: